idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Of course, you can't *be* in a never ending chain of callbacks because your program will clearly(?) be in a tight loop.
-At the end of the chain is a NULL pointer (or some other sentinel value) which tells you to stop!
+At the end of the chain is a NULL pointer (or some other sentinel value) which tells you to stop.

+(How you start and how you stop are another matter.)

-In order to generate the chain, the way I like to think about it is you start will your end-of-chain sentinel value.
+In order to generate the chain, the way I like to think about it is you start with your end-of-chain sentinel value.
 Each splodge of code you add is like a balloon inflating between where you are now and the sentinel, with the new code scribbled over the (arbitrarily expandable) surface.
 For the next bit of code you again squeeze it in before the